 Accident coverage would include ailments such as torn ligaments, broken bones, bite wounds, or poison.
 This type of coverage generally tends to fall under the “emergency” category.

-Illness coverage covers issues such as infections, cancer, UTIs, and allergies.
+Illness coverage covers health issues in dogs that might come on suddenly and need treatment such as ringworm or allergies.
 Coverage generally becomes more limited as a pup ages and doesn’t include pre-existing conditions, so it’s best to enroll in illness coverage sooner rather than later.

 Wellness coverage is always optional, and not offered by all providers.
 Wellness coverage generally refers to preventative care: exams; routine testing; vaccinations; flea, tick, and heartworm treatments.